VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 **Fruity Loops Studio** is a great DAW.
 If you're more into hand arranging than recording your MIDI controller for writing songs: FL Studio is *perfect.* The piano roll is so damn good that it will make you hate the piano roll in everything else.
 Unfortunately, hardware controller support isn't as good as Ableton, the UI is a bit cluttered, and audio quantization just isn't there... well? sorta.
 There is a paid plugin for pitch correction that kicks the ass out of everything else because it's built into the already awesome piano roll.

 If we're being honest, FL is where most EDM producers get their start with a pirated copy.
 I'm not condoning the piracy, but I'm certainly not about to judge if you want to try before you buy.
-It's a damn nice DAW, and if I didn't have hardware that works particularly well with Ableton I'd probably use it.
+It's a damn nice DAW, and if I didn't have hardware that works particularly well with Ableton, I'd probably use it.

 {{< columns3 >}}